 Jaguar I-Pace review

-The Jaguar I-Pace SUV is one of the very best electric cars on sale
+The Jaguar I-Pace SUV is still one of the very best electric cars on sale

-The most important Jaguar since the E-Type – that’s how company bosses describe the new Jaguar I-Pace SUV.
+The most important Jaguar since the E-Type – that’s how company bosses described the Jaguar I-Pace SUV when it was launched.
 For what seemed like an age it was difficult to avoid the hubbub surrounding the electric Jaguar; billions of pounds were poured into its development and over 1.5 million miles were driven in prototypes across the globe to ensure Jaguar got it right first time.
 More pure-electric Jaguars are set to come, and on this evidence they’ll be worth the wait.

 If you’ve somehow managed to avoid the noise Jaguar has been making about the I-Pace, here’s a quick recap.
 The SUV is the first car to be based on the firm’s new ‘skateboard’ architecture, one that is for fully electric cars only and will go on to underpin a whole family of future Jag EVs.

 The I-Pace is powered by a 90kWh battery, which comes with an eight-year/100,000-mile warranty and drives two electric motors to give four-wheel drive.
-The system develops 396bhp and 696Nm of torque, which is enough for 0-62mph in 4.8 seconds and a range of 258 miles of ‘real world driving’.
+The system develops 396bhp and 696Nm of torque, which is enough for 0-62mph in 4.8 seconds and a range of up to 292 miles of ‘real world driving’.

 Is it faster than a Tesla?
 No, is the simple answer.
 But the I-Pace is about so much more than acceleration.
 It has a sense of poise, agility and precision that you won’t find in any other mainstream electric car – and for this reason the I-Pace isn’t just a revolution for Jaguar, but for electric cars and the automotive industry in general.